him2312/social-media-lite/README.md

 ## Welcome to Social Media Lite

+I didn't like how social media had taken over me.
+I had no control over my time, my relationships, my work.

+Everytime I was bored or overwhelmed with work, I started scrolling.
+Worst part?
+I believed its not my fault.

+But it was about time I had to do something about it.

-This is a tool designed to help you **break free from your social media addiction** by blocking social media features on your web browser.
+Presenting this tool designed to help you **break free from your social media addiction** by blocking social media features on your web browser OR all of it.

-With this extension, you can focus on your work or studies without the constant distractions from social media.
+With this extension, you can focus on *what matters* without the constant distractions from social media.

 Origin of the idea: https://twitter.com/ui_tutor/status/1619691940899078145